 Grandma took an old terrycloth towel and cut it in strips as wide as the depth of her cake pans and long enough to wrap completely around them.

 Just before placing her cake in the oven, she wet the terrycloth strip in cold water, ran her thumb and finger along its length to remove the excess water, wrapped the damp strip around the pan, and secured it with safety pins.

 How does it work?
 The moisture in the terrycloth strip helps the cake to bake more evenly, so it rises with a wonderfully flat top.

 Remember: Do NOT wring the strips out, just remove the excess water, as the wetness also prevents the strip from burning.
 Clever, eh?

 Nowadays, you can purchase ready-made strips for your cake pans to do

 the same thing, but it's cheaper to just make your own.
-Practical cake baking help doesn't need to cost anything.
+Old fashioned cake baking help doesn't need to cost anything.
 As Grandma would

 say, "Why spend good money on something when you don't need to?"